GeorgeJB3/NYC-Taxi-Trip-Data-Analysis/README.md

+# NYC Taxi Trip Analysis

+## Description

+This project is to analyse NYC taxi trips from September 2024 to December 2024.
+I got the data from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page using only the Yellow Taxi Trip Records.

-# How I would scale and optimise this code to include data all the way from 2009
+## How I would scale and optimise this code to include data all the way from 2009

 ### Storage